Improving Human Sequential Decision-Making with Reinforcement Learning: Inferring Tips via Interpretable Reinforcement Learning

 Consider a human making a sequence of decisions to achieve some desired outcome.
 We study settings where current decisions affect future outcomes---for instance, if the human decides to consume some resources at the current time step, they can no longer use these resources in the future.
 These settings are particularly challenging for decision-making due to the need to reason about how current actions affect future decisions, making them ideal targets for leveraging tips to improve human performance.

 We begin by formalizing the tip inference problem.
-We model our setting as the human acting to maximize reward in an undiscounted Markov Decision Process (MDP) $\mathcal{M}=(S,A,R,P)$ over a finite time horizon $T$~\cite{puterman1990markov}; here, $S$ is the state space, $A$ is the action space, $R$ is the reward function, and $P$ is the transition function.
+We model our setting as the human acting to maximize reward in a standard, undiscounted Markov Decision Process (MDP) $\mathcal{M}=(S,A,R,P)$ over a finite time horizon $T$.
+Here, $S$ is the state space, $A$ is the action space, $R$ is the reward function, and $P$ is the transition function.
 Intuitively, a state $s\in S$ captures the current configuration of the system (e.g., available resources), and an action $a\in A$ is a decision that the human can make (e.g., consume some resources to produce an item).
-In particular, we represent the human as a decision-making policy $\pi_H$ mapping states to (possibly random) actions.
+We represent the human as a decision-making policy $\pi_H$ mapping states to (possibly random) actions.
 At each time step $t\in\{1,...,T\}$, the human observes the current state $s_t$ and selects an action $a_t$ to take according to the probability distribution $p(a_t\mid s_t)=\pi_H(s_t,a_t)$.
 Then, they receive reward $r_t=R(s_t,a_t)$, and the system transitions to the next state $s_{t+1}$, which is a random variable with probability distribution $p(s_{t+1}\mid s_t,a_t)=P(s_t,a_t,s_{t+1})$, after which the process is repeated until $t=T$.
 A sequence of state-action-reward triples sampled according to this process is called a \emph{rollout}, denoted $\zeta=((s_1,a_1,r_1),...,(s_T,a_T,r_T))$.
-The human's goal is to act according to a policy $\pi_H$ that maximizes the cumulative expected reward $J(\pi_H)$, where
+We measure the cumulative expected reward of a given policy $\pi$ as